School Name

 All children are included in all parts of the school curriculum and we aim that all activities, including extra – curricular clubs, school trips and enrichment activities are available to all children.
 Relevant additional provision is made where necessary to ensure that they can participate fully and enjoy these activities.

-A risk assessment is carried out prior to any off site activity to ensure everyone’s health & safety will not be compromised.
+A risk assessment is carried out prior to any off site activity to ensure everyone’s health & safety.

 Parents are kept well informed about all aspects of school life, from whole school events to their individual children’s progress and development.
 There are regular messages on Dojo and the school website is frequently updated and has all statutory information.